Introduction: Design Clinic Scheme

 - The industrial designer/academic institution submitting the application will be in charge of completing the design project.

-- Before submitting a project application, neither the applicant design, design firm, nor the applicant MSME must be associates, associated persons, agents, or employees of the other.
+- Before submitting a project application, neither the applicant design, design firm, nor the applicant MSME must be associates, associated persons, Consultants, or employees of the other.

 - Directors, stockholders, and management team members of the applicant MSME make up the project team, which represents the industrial designer/design company.